PdgarHern/ReactWithRubyUsingPostregSQL/README.md

 [PostgreSQL Download](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)<br/>

 ## Get the app running
-Once you have everything downloaded and installed you'll need to run a few things in the command prompt.
+Once you have everything downloaded and installed you'll need to run a few things in the command prompt.<br/>
 I recommend using the *Git Bash*.
-It's comfortable and shouldn't give you any problem.
+It's comfortable and shouldn't give you any problem.<br/>
 [Git Download](https://git-scm.com/downloads)

 ## Backend